Easter Offensive: III Corps – An Lộc

 The initial wave of the offensive was followed on 5 April by a PAVN advance out of Cambodia into Bình Long Province, northeast of Saigon.
-Its targets were the towns and airfields at Lộc Ninh, Quần Lợi, and An Lộc.
+Its targets were the towns and airfields at Lộc Ninh, Quản Lợi, and An Lộc.
 The possible initial goals of the offensive in III Corps remain unclear, but probably began as probes that, if successful, could be easily reinforced.

-The invasion was launched from Cambodian Base Area 708 by the 5th PAVN Division of B-2 Front and an armor battalion (25 – 30 tanks), which advanced down Highway 9 toward the border outpost of Lộc Ninh.
+The invasion was launched from Cambodian Base Area 708 by the PAVN 5th Division of B-2 Front and an armor battalion (25 – 30 tanks), which advanced down Highway 9 toward the border outpost of Lộc Ninh.
 There, the 2,000 men of the ARVN 9th Regiment and a battalion of Rangers beat back five separate infantry/armor assaults before collapsing under the attack on 7 April.
 The North Vietnamese then isolated the 25th Division in neighboring Tây Ninh Province by sending two regiments to attack its forward outposts.

 Sensing that the provincial capital of An Lộc would be the next target, the III Corps commander, Lieutenant General Nguyễn Văn Minh dispatched the 5th Division to hold the town.
 They were reinforced by two battalions of the Ranger Group (on 7 April) and by two additional infantry battalions (on 10 and 11 April).
 The 21st Division, which had been stationed in the Mekong Delta, was rushed to Chơn Thành Camp to join a regiment of the 9th Division as a relief force.
 All forces in the area were placed under the command of Brigadier General Lê Văn Hưng, commander of the 5th Division.
 (Note: On 30 April 1975, Lê Văn Hưng, "the hero of An Lộc", committed suicide rather than surrender to victorious PAVN forces.)

 The move was fortuitous for the South Vietnamese, since PAVN forces were indeed proceeding eastward toward An Lộc.
 Simultaneously, the PAVN 7th Division bypassed the town and moved south along Highway 13 to block any relief effort launched from Chơn Thành.
 The North Vietnamese had decided that An Lộc, with its close proximity to Saigon, would be proclaimed as the capital of the Provisional Revolutionary Government, but even if they had been able to seize the town, they would never have been able to hold it.
 American air power would have made such an eventuality impossible.